rupinderkaur768/Manual-Testing/README.md

 # Manual-Testing Project
-This repository contains the flow of test cases related to critical functionalities and the structure of defect documentation for a cloud computing application on which I have worked as a Manual Tester.
+This repository contains the flow of test cases related to critical functionalities and the structure of defect documentation for a cloud computing application along with the deatils of Features on which I have worked as a Manual Tester.
 # Project Details
 |  Name | Description | Tools & Techniques Used |
 |----------|----------|----------|